…the pattern I stitch into the piece entrusted to me…

 The instrument of record below is git blame, and it should not be trusted unsupervised.
 Blame is a proximate-cause instrument: it names the last hand on each line, not the origin of the line.
 By blame's logic the pen writes the novel, and the printing press is co-author of every book it has ever touched.
-The ledger is therefore presented twice — once as blame reads it, and once corrected for its best-documented fiction: the squash-merge, a ceremony in which an entire machine-written branch is reassigned to the editor's name for the price of one keystroke.

 Nothing here is maintained by hand.
 The figures are recomputed from the repository each time the ledger is drawn, by the same sort of machinery they describe.
 The recursion is the point.

-- Claude Opus 4.8×43
+- Claude Opus 4.8×76

-- Claude Fable 5×26
+- Claude Opus 5×70

 - Claude Sonnet 4.6×13